 The performance of index funds can vary based on which index the fund tracks and how the stock market performs as a whole.
 Index funds can offer a simplified approach to portfolio building when the primary goal is to meet, rather than beat, the market’s performance.

 In simple terms, these mutual funds or exchange-traded funds (ETFs) seek to track the performance of a particular stock market index or benchmark.
-While these funds can offer some insulation against volatility, it’s important to understand which factors drive index funds returns.
+While these funds can offer some insulation against volatility, it’s important to understand which factors drive index fund returns.

-An index fund is a type of mutual fund that’s designed to track the performance of a stock market index, by investing in some or all of the securities tracked by that particular index.
+An index fund is a type of fund that’s designed to track the performance of a stock market index, by investing in some or all of the securities tracked by that particular index.
 An index represents a collection of securities, which may include stocks, bonds, and other assets.

 Stock indexes can cover one particular sector of the market or a select grouping of companies.
-Examples of well-known stock indices include the S&P 500 Index and the Russell 2000 Index.
+Examples of well-known stock indexes include the S&P 500 Index and the Russell 2000 Index.

 What Determines Index Fund Returns?